 Our irrigators are family farming businesses that produce high quality food for NZ consumption and export.
-They work closely together under the BCI cooperative banner to share innovation and expertise, continually improve their water use and management, and demonstrate their environmental commitment.
+Working closely together under the BCI cooperative banner, they share innovation and expertise, continually improve their water use and management, and demonstrate their environmental commitment.

-BCI is a relatively small organisation, but with our irrigators operating sophisticated, world class farming systems, and our own network of high tech infrastructure, we have significant service requirements.
+While BCI is a relatively small organisation, by developing strong partnerships we are able to meet the service needs of our irrigators’ sophisticated, world class farming systems, and our own network of high-tech infrastructure.

 Mid Canterbury is well served by experienced earthmoving contractors.
 BCI has long standing relationships with a number of these, including Rooney Earthmoving, Harmer Earthmoving and Monadelphous NZ, who we engage to undertake large scale construction projects.